Excel -- Comments -- Tips

 Change the Default Font Size

-You can change the font size of new comments by changing the settings in your Control Panel.
+You can change the font size of new Excel comments by changing the settings in your Control Panel.

 (Instructions for Windows XP)